TirilJackson/Itp/PythonReading/PythonReading_TirilJackson.md

 #Python Reading

-new and one thing you did not know for each chapter of the reading (8 observations total) Chapter 1, I learned about syntax rules I have not heard the term before.
+Chapter 1, I learned about syntax rules I have not heard the term before.
 I did not know it comes in to fromes the tokens and structure of a language.
 I know that errors usually are refered to as buggs and finding the errors usually are called debugging.